 Pupils should be taught to read fluently, following a systematic and effective phonics strategy and develop a love of reading and books.
-Phonics is fundamental to learning to read and write.
+Phonics is a fundamental to learning to read and write.
 Therefore, at The Brent School, we have high quality daily phonics lessons in EYFS, Year 1 and Year 2 that are reviewed and adapted accordingly.

-The organisation of Phonics teaching across The Brent School varies with each Year group.
+The organisation of Phonics teaching across The Brent School varies within each Year group.
 Approaches to teaching phonics are reviewed and refreshed regularly according to the developing needs of each cohort and class of children.

 Our objectives are:

 - To have timetabled phonics lessons in EYFS, Year 1 and Year 2.

 - For phonics lessons to follow either Little Wandle Letters and Sounds Revised in Year R or the DfES ‘Letters and Sounds publication in Year 1 and 2, which is further supported through other high quality phonic schemes (e.g. Jolly Phonics and Phonics Play).

 - To assess regularly and, when appropriate, group children for their appropriate phase of learning (using Phonics Tracker as our Assessment tool).